A high-fidelity wireframe of the homepage redesign

 I conducted a total of 7 usability tests with a representative sample of Folk Fest users to make sure that we were successful in meeting their needs with our designs.
 The test involved giving participants a variety of scenarios that tested their ability to create and modify a schedule and to retrieve it on multiple devices – essentially a repeat of the structure of the initial user interviews I conducted.
 This approach gave me the ability to compare our results to our initial findings.
 The success rates for each of our tasks suggested that the schedule & lineup pages were intuitive, useful, and did not leave users feeling frustrated.

 Over 2,000 users created a schedule, adding over 24,000 shows in total – a 90% increase since 2016 (the last year that data was available).
 Over three-quarters of these individuals opted to use the notification functionality.
 Additionally, a review of the site's analytics post-festival suggests that users engaged with more of the site content, for a longer duration, and bounced less frequently than they did the year previously.

 My learning?
 Don't forget your client's journey

 Part of the challenge of this project was anticipating how the site's design and structure would need to shift throughout the year in response to changing needs.
-Organisational and user priorities when the lineup is released in April are different than those in June when the schedule is launched, and different still in September during the lull between summer and winter festivals.
+Organizational and user priorities when the lineup is released in April are different than those in June when the schedule is launched, and different still in September during the lull between summer and winter festivals.